Agentverse

 Then, this is the full output:

-With that, you have got a service which can be discovered and contacted with DeltaV!
+With that, you have got an Agent Function which can be discovered and contacted with DeltaV!
 Awesome!

 ℹī¸

-For additional examples on how to register a service on the Agentverse and subsequently DeltaV, have a look at the other guides we have prepared for you: register a coin toss agent as a service đŸĒ™ ↗ī¸ and register a dice roll agent as a service 🎲 ↗ī¸.
+For additional examples on how to register an Agent Function on the Agentverse and subsequently DeltaV, have a look at the other guides we have prepared for you: register a coin toss agent as a Function đŸĒ™ ↗ī¸ and register a dice roll agent as a Function 🎲 ↗ī¸.

-You can also check our dedicated guide ↗ī¸ helping you to create a locally run AI Agent offering a service, which is then registered on the Agentverse: Services and then retrievable on DeltaV
+You can also check our dedicated guide ↗ī¸ helping you to create a locally run Agent with an Agent Function, which is then registered on the Agentverse and then retrievable on DeltaV!

 Was this page helpful?